BestTimesToVisit.com Logo

 Golden Gate Bridge Bike Ride & Vista Point Picnic

 Cycle across the Golden Gate Bridge, starting early to beat the crowds and enjoy the refreshing breeze.
-Pack a gourmet picnic to savor at Vista Point, taking in the iconic views and the thrill of your accomplishment.
-For a truly special experience, consider renting a tandem bike.
+Pack a gourmet picnic to savor at Vista Point, taking in the iconic orange spans and the shimmering bay.
+For an extra special touch, bring a kite to fly!

 See all 8 things to do →